Coverdell education savings accounts (ESAs) are tax-advantaged accounts that allow you to save money for education

 - Certain physical, mental, or emotional conditions

-Rules for contributing to an ESA are:
+Here are the rules for contributing to an ESA:

 - You can contribute to as many Coverdell ESAs as you want.
 You can contribute up to $2,000 per child per year.
 This is true no matter how many accounts exist or how many people contribute.